-Staff must log off their user profile, or lock their computer when away from it for long periods of time.
+Staff must log off their user profile, or lock their computer when away from it.

 Supply teachers are given a guest login which only allows them to access shared files.

 6.2 Sharing sensitive data

 When sharing files containing pupil-level or staff-level data outside of Cambridgeshire's internal email system or network, files must be password encrypted.
 These files should not be saved onto storage devices.
 Therefore: